 Leveling means making sure no part of the album sounds too much louder, or too much different from any other part, unless it’s supposed to.
 A sure giveaway that an album was made by amateurs is when you have to keep adjusting the volume knob to listen comfortably.
 It’s like living in a house with no thermostat!

 De-glitching means removing popped ps, electronic ticks and other non-musical artifacts.

-With today’s computer technology, basic mastering can be performed conveniently and inexpensively at many of the same studios that do recording.
+With today’s computer technology, basic mastering can be performed conveniently and inexpensively buy CBD products many of the same studios that do recording.
 Some people feel that even basic mastering should be done places that specialize in mastering: so called Mastering Houses, about which I’ll say more shortly.
 But if the studio engineer is knowledgeable and thorough, for most albums the advantage in using a mastering house for the basic steps will be insignificant.

 Advanced Mastering & Mastering Houses

 Advanced mastering involves delicate changes in the sound of an album that can make a big difference in its impact on the listener.